The U.S. Sugar Industry

 Sugar is derived from two different crops, which are grown in a handful of states:

-• Sugarcane is grown in Florida, Louisiana and Texas.
+- Sugarcane is grown in Florida and Louisiana.
 After harvest, sugarcane is milled into raw sugar and then refined.

-• Sugar beets are grown in California, Colorado, Idaho, Michigan, Minnesota, Montana, Nebraska, North Dakota, Oregon, Washington and Wyoming.
+- Sugar beets are grown in Colorado, Idaho, Michigan, Minnesota, Montana, Nebraska, North Dakota, Oregon, Washington and Wyoming.
 Sugar beets are processed directly into refined sugar.

 Needed Imports

-Because the United States does not produce enough sugar domestically, American food and beverage manufacturers depend on imports to meet consumer demands each year.
+Because the United States does not produce enough sugar domestically, American food manufacturers depend on imports to meet consumer demands each year.

 The United States imports sugar under a system of import quotas, which are also called tariff-rate quotas (TRQs).
-The TRQs set limits on how much sugar can be shipped to the United States every year from each of the 40 countries that exported sugar to the United States 35 years ago.
-Imports above this level are subject to an extremely high tariff.
+The TRQs set limits on how much sugar can be shipped to the United States every year from each of the 40 countries that exported sugar to the United States 44 years ago.
+Imports above this level, known as high-tier imports, are subject to an extremely high tariff.

-Most imports come from developing countries in Central America, South America, Asia, Africa and the Caribbean, and are in the form of raw cane sugar – which must be refined for use in making foods and beverages for sale directly to consumers.
+Most imports come from developing countries in Central America, South America, Asia, Africa and the Caribbean, and are in the form of raw cane sugar — which must be refined for use in making food products sold directly to consumers.

 Why Are Sugar Prices So High?